silversub/terraform/setup_cli.md

    </tr>
    <tr>
    <td><code>softlayer_username</code></td>
-   <td>Reference the classic infrastructure user name that you stored in your <code>terraform.tfvars</code> file.
-This user name is required to provision classic infrastructure resources.
+   <td>Reference the {{site.data.keyword.cloud_notm}} classic infrastructure user name that you stored in your <code>terraform.tfvars</code> file.
+This user name is required to provision {{site.data.keyword.cloud_notm}} classic infrastructure resources.
 You can remove this credential if you want to provision {{site.data.keyword.cloud_notm}} platform or VPC infrastructure resources only. </td>
    </tr>
    <tr>
    <td><code>softlayer_api_key</code></td>
-   <td>Reference the classic infrastructure API key that you stored in your <code>terraform.tfvars</code> file.
-This API key is required to provision classic infrastructure resources.
+   <td>Reference the {{site.data.keyword.cloud_notm}} classic infrastructure API key that you stored in your <code>terraform.tfvars</code> file.
+This API key is required to provision {{site.data.keyword.cloud_notm}} classic infrastructure resources.
 You can remove this credential if you want to provision {{site.data.keyword.cloud_notm}} platform or VPC infrastructure resources only.   </td>
    </tr>
    </tbody>
    </table>